YellowBrainz/signer/README.md

 # Off-chain signing using Ethereum keys

-This little utility help you make build a Ethereum based key-pair.
-With this key you can sign messages that people can verify by just using your public key.
+This little utility help you make build an Ethereum based key-pair  With this key you can sign messages that people can verify by just using your public key.

 All commands are wrapped in a Makefile.
 You require the following: